DDIS92/DDIS92.github.io/_posts/2016-07-10-Five Things to Remember When Analyzing Data.md

 4.Create graphs to examine potential relationships.

-5. Determine what kind of additional analysis (regression models, decision trees, clustering analysis, or other algorithms) is appropriate for solving your problem statement.
+5.Determine what kind of additional analysis (regression models, decision trees, clustering analysis, or other algorithms) is appropriate for solving your problem statement.

 That's all for today.
 I hope that this gave you a better understanding as to how to approach a project involving data analysis.
 If you would like how I approached my project, please click on [this link](https://github.com/DDIS92/DSI-HK-1/blob/master/projects/project-02/starter-code/Siddarth%20Anand%20Billboard%20Project.ipynb)